Lemba people: Etymology

-Tudor Parfitt has suggested that the exonym "Lemba" may originate in kilemba (most likely spread via the Mwera derivative chilemba), a Swahili word meaning turban.
-Thus, in context, the word "Lemba" as an ethnic identifier therefore translates to 'those who wear turbans'.
+It has been suggested that the exonym "Lemba" may originate in kilemba (most likely spread via the Mwera derivative chilemba), a Swahili word meaning turban.
+Thus, in context, the word "Lemba" as an ethnic identifier therefore translates to 'those who wear turbans.

-Another theory is that the word Lemba may originate from lembi, a term which occures in a number of Northeastern Bantu languages meaning a "non-African" or a "respected foreigner".
-Alternatively, Magdel le Roux suggests that the name VaRemba may be translated as "the people who refuse" – probably in the context of "not eating with others" (according to one of her interviewees).
+Another theory is that the word "Lemba" may originate from the word lembi, a term which occurs in several Northeastern Bantu languages meaning a "non-African" or a "respected foreigner".

-In Zimbabwe and South Africa, the people prefer the name Mwenye.
+The 'Lemba' themselves prefer the name Mwenye as an exonym but call themselves Sena (or Sana) as an endonym for their city of origin.